robamu/robamu.github.io/content/posts/packaging-python-in-2023.md

 This is all that is required for a package which can be re-distributed and uploaded to a package index!
 You can test building your package using `build`.
-We also set up a virtual environment to keep the system python clean:
+We also set up a virtual environment inside a `venv` folder to keep the system python clean:

 ```sh
 python3 -m venv venv